Madave94/multi-annotator-toolkit/README.md

 3. Unpack LVIS images and put them together in a folder with the annotations.

-5. Copy this example into a python script, **change the data_root variable** and run it:
+5. Copy this example into a jupyter-notebook, **change the data_root variable** and run it:

 ```
 import fiftyone as fo